rawiriblundell/sh_libpath/README.md

 ### `import`

-Similar to its `python` cousin, this is intended for loading monolithic libraries
+Similar to its `python` cousin, this is intended for loading libraries

 ### `requires`